freeCodeCamp/freeCodeCamp/guide/english/javascript/tutorials/javascript-for-loops-explained/index.md

 [final-expression] increases a value (i++) each time the code block in the loop has been executed.

-## Why we need "for loops"?
+## Why do we need "for loops"?

-For loops are used to loop through a block of code a known number of times.
-Sometimes it is the computer that knows how many times, not you, but it is still known.
+For loops are used to loop through a block of code for a known number of times.
+Sometimes only the computer knows how many times the loop will occur, not you, either way it is still known.

 Checkout some of our other articles on loops: